yourwelcomematt/matt-obsidian-vault/Photography/Fujifilm X-T2 Owner's Manual Notes.md

 - Do not use a computer to edit, delete, or rename files on a memory card, as this can cause issues with playback when the memory card is inserted back in the camera (p39)
 - Each bar in the battery indicator represents 20% (p41)
 - When in full auto mode, use the rear command dial to select other combinations of shutter speed and aperture without altering the exposure (p61)
-- When in manual mode or shutter priority, use the rear command dial to fine-tune the shutter speed by up to 2/3 of a stop above or below the current shutter speed
+- When in manual mode or shutter priority, use the rear command dial to fine-tune the shutter speed by up to 2/3 of a stop above or below the current shutter speed on the shutter dial
 - The T (time) option on the shutter speed dial allows you to use the rear command dial to select slow shutter speeds for long exposures (p64)
 - The B (bulb) option on the shutter speed dial allows you to open and close the shutter manually for a desired amount of time (p65)
-- By default, you must focus on a subject in order to see the actual depth of field, as changing the aperture does not change the depth of field on the screen/EVF until you do this - we can assign "Preview Depth of Field" to a function button in order to bypass this and show the actual depth of field without having to focus (p68)
+- By default, you must refocus on a subject in order to see the new depth of field if you've changed the aperture - we can assign "Preview Depth of Field" to a function button in order to bypass this and show the actual depth of field without having to refocus (p68)
 	- https://www.youtube.com/watch?v=I1UdUHhQfmM (pal2tech)
-- The depth of field indicator indicates what distance from the camera is in focus, with the blue line indicating the distance range, and the white line indicating the exact distance (p68)
+- The depth of field indicator indicates what distance from the camera is in focus, with the blue line indicating the depth of field, and the white line indicating the exact distance (p68)
 	- The size of the range is modified using the aperture, and the range itself is shifted closer or further away using the focus ring
 	- The depth of field scale setting determines how accurate the depth of field indicator is
 		- Setting this to Film Format Basis will cause the indicator to display a larger depth of field than there actually is - this is the setting to choose if you'll be printing your images, as humans perceive printed images to have a larger depth of field